-Note: this state law requires "a two-thirds vote of all the members of the Council"; not simply a two-thirds vote of those city council members present or present and voting.
-Thus, at least eight Missoula city council members must vote to approve the lease or transfer of municipal property.
-(Emphasis added.)
+This state law requires "a two-thirds vote of all the members of the Council," not simply a two-thirds vote of those city council members present or present and voting.
+At least eight Missoula City Council members must vote to approve the lease, donation, or transfer of municipal property.
+(Emphasis added)

-2. Mont.
-Code Ann. § 76-2-305 - Rezoning where 25% or more of the property owners of those lots 150 feet from a lot included in a proposed change protest in writing a zoning regulation, amendment or repeal.
+4. 76-2-305 MCA - Rezoning where 25% or more of the property being zoned or property owners of those lots 150 feet from a lot included in a proposed change protest in writing a zoning regulation, amendment or repeal.